liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/allow-or-prevent-custom-script.md

 :::image type="content" alt-text="Screenshot of 'Custom scripts' values." source="media/05b24a6e-7dec-4b50-80e8-f09fe18e7dd4.png" lightbox="media/05b24a6e-7dec-4b50-80e8-f09fe18e7dd4.png":::

 By default, any changes to custom script settings for a specific site only last for a maximum of 24 hours.
-After that time, the setting will reset to its original value for that specific site.
+After that time, the setting resets to its original value for that specific site.

 > [!IMPORTANT]
-If the site is locked, either because it is in *ReadOnly* or *NoAccess" state, changes to the Custom Script settings will not be reflected in SharePoint Tenant Administration.
-However, as soon as the state of the site goes back to *Unlock*, Custom Script setting will immediately turn to "Not allowed" before any user can access to the site
+If the site is locked, either because it is in *ReadOnly* or *NoAccess" state, changes to the Custom Script settings won't be reflected in SharePoint Tenant Administration.
+However, as soon as the state of the site goes back to *Unlock*, Custom Script setting immediately turns to "Not allowed" before any user can access to the site

 ## Features affected when custom script is blocked